 Maintain detailed histories

-By digitizing your work request processes with a CMMS, you’ll automatically create a history of work requests and work orders.
-This helps you easily pull up information about historical asset performance if you ever need it and identify trends such as repeated failures of specific assets or parts.
+By digitizing your work request processes with a maintenance management system, you'll automatically create a history of work requests and work orders.
+You can pull up historical asset performance data and spot trends like repeated failures of specific assets or parts.

 Analyze your data